-The Vernon Area Public Library District serves a population of approximately 41,000.
-It comprises a 32-square-mile area that includes all or parts of Buffalo Grove, Lincolnshire, Long Grove, Vernon Hills, Prairie View, Riverwoods, Indian Creek, and unincorporated Vernon Township.
+The Vernon Area Public Library District serves a population of approximately 42,900.
+It comprises a 29-square-mile area that includes all or parts of Buffalo Grove, Lincolnshire, Long Grove, Vernon Hills, Prairie View, Riverwoods, and portions of unincorporated Vernonand Ela townships.

 Currently the library holds a collection of approximately 255,000 items including books, DVDs, CDs, computer software, and video games.
 The library subscribes to 530 magazines and newspapers.
 The library brings materials to nursing facilities in the area.
 Homebound residents who can’t go out are welcome to call for services.